 top of page

-Traditionally, massive reinforced concrete structures are used to protect against dangerous slope processes: avalanche and rockfall galleries, dams, retaining walls and etc. However, the use of such structures is not always justified from a technical and economic point of view, and sometimes it is simply impossible.
-In any case, the construction of such facilities in a mountainous area is an expensive, resource-intensive and extremely lengthy process.
+Traditionally, protection against these hazards has relied on massive reinforced concrete structures: avalanche and rockfall galleries, dams, retaining walls, and avalanche splitters.
+However, the use of such structures is not always technically or economically viable, and in some cases, it is simply impossible.
+Constructing these facilities in mountainous terrain is invariably an expensive, resource-intensive, and extremely lengthy process.

 КАМНЕПАД